 In that vein, this will be the only post about it because my thirty days of Whole30 will be hosted over at Cave Cookery.
-So, don’t write us off if you aren’t interested we’re not going to inundate you with food pictures or try to sell you a wrap – this is it!
+So, don’t write us off if you are not interested we are not going to inundate you with food pictures or try to sell you a wrap – this is it!
 But, if you are, starting January 22nd we’ll be blogging our Whole30 journey on that site.

-If you are interested in Whole30 and couldn’t get around to starting on January 1st, then come with us late bloomers and start on January 22nd.
+If you are interested in Whole30 and could not get around to starting on January 1st, then come with us late bloomers and start on January 22nd.

 So, why Whole30?

-- I’ve done it before so I know I can do it.
+- I have done it before so I know I can do it.
 Simple enough.
 When starting something new, setting up new habits, wouldn’t it be great to already know you can succeed?
-It’s great and doable!
+It is great and doable!?
 I guarantee you I am not a part-time fitness model who ate a croissant and now has a pooch.
 If I can do it, you can do it.

 - It’s only thirty days.
 Really.
 If you keep even a marginal interest in diets you may have heard that Paleo, Whole30, Keto and the like “rank” very low.
 That is largely because it is very restrictive.
 That is on purpose.
 It is not a “diet” you go on forever like South Beach or Weight Watchers.
 It is an elimination diet you do for thirty days to reset your body.
 The idea being that you will reintroduce the restricted foods slowly to see how each affects your personal makeup.

-If you are interested then follow along at Cave Cookery or one of the social sites, they all get pushed through – yay, technology!
+If you are interested then follow along at Cave Cookery or one of the social sites, they all get pushed through –yay, technology!
 (Instagram, Facebook).
-If this isn’t your bag then at least take a moment to figure out what you can do to make you better – set up that Well Woman, take yourself on a coffee date, whatever it is to get your brain and body in a better state.
+If this is not your bag then at least take a moment to figure out what you can do to make you better – set up that Well Woman, take yourself on a coffee date, whatever it is to get your brain and body in a better state.